ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-1-1.md

-Chapter 1: Introduction to Feedback Coaching: Defining Feedback Coaching and Its Importance in the Workplace
+Defining Feedback Coaching and Its Importance in the Workplace
 ============================================================================================================

 Feedback coaching is a critical component of professional development and growth.
 In this chapter, we will define feedback coaching and explore its importance in the workplace.